David-S-Hunsicker/TinyURLExample/README.md

 Program.cs isn't used because there are unit tests to cover most use cases but it does have functions in it that take a form similar to a rest controller.

+The resolver has caching because we definitely don't want our db getting hit on every request.
+Because this is just an example and not a real service we don't have any kind of real message broker that the cache can subscribe to all deletes.
+The side effect of this is the caches can store entries that have been deleted and cause undesirable behavior.

 ## Hashing / Mapping

-if we had more time instead of the string and ulong implementation where we get incremented by one we'd use something like [0-9, a-z, A-Z].
+If we had more time instead of the string and ulong implementation where we get incremented by one we'd use something like [0-9, a-z, A-Z].
 All of those combined are 62^n where n is the length of the short url.
-At length 7 we're into the trillions of URL which should be enough foro a while.
+At length 7 we're into the trillions of URL which should be enough for a while.

 ## Data